 Compliance with the minimum operating lake levels specified in Condition 5 and the maximum control and minimum lake levels specified in Condition 1 of Schedule One, must be determined as a 60-minute moving average in relation to mean sea level.

-The consent holder must provide the flow rateand water level data recorded for each day in accordance with Conditions 11 and 12 to the Chief Executive (or delegated nominee) Canterbury Regional Council electronically, in a format acceptable to the Council, no later than the end of the following day.
+The consent holder must provide the flow rate or volume and water level data recorded for each day in accordance with Conditions 11 and 12 to the Chief Executive (or delegated nominee) Canterbury Regional Council electronically, in a format acceptable to the Council, no later than the end of the following day.

 MISCELLANEOUS